-11 In what circumstances does antitrust law on vertical restraints apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?
+12 In what circumstances does antitrust law on vertical restraints apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a sales-based commission payment?

 Consignment and agency arrangements between a manufacturer and its dealer do not constitute a vertical pricing restraint subject to Sherman Act liability as long as they are bona fide.
 Where a manufacturer does not transfer title to its products but rather consigns them, the manufacturer is free to unilaterally dictate the sale prices for those products.
-Moreover, in light of the US Supreme Court's recent decision eliminating the distinction between price and non-price restraints for the purposes of Sherman Act liability, see Leegin Creative Leather Products Inc v PSKS Inc, 551 US 877 (2007), a 'sham' consignment or agency arrangement will be subject to analysis under the rule of reason (see question 13).
+Moreover, in light of the US Supreme Court's recent decision eliminating the distinction between price and non-price restraints for the purposes of Sherman Act liability, see Leegin Creative Leather Products Inc v PSKS Inc, 551 US 877 (2007), a 'sham' consignment or agency arrangement will be subject to analysis under the rule of reason (see question 15).
+Recent press reports in the United States indicate that there are active governmental investigations into the bona fides of certain agency agreements.
+13 Where antitrust rules do not apply (or apply differently) to agentprincipal relationships, is there guidance (or are there recent authority decisions) on what constitutes an agent-principal relationship for these purposes?